-Masala Chaas or spiced buttermilk is a refreshing Indian drink that is mildly spicy and tangy, usually savoured after meals to improve digestion.
+Masala Chaas ( Indian Spiced Buttermilk) is a refreshing Indian drink that is mildly spicy and tangy and usually savored after meals to improve digestion.
 Made using just 4 ingredients, it gets ready in just 5 minutes.
-Here is how to make it.
+Here is how to make it (gluten-free).

 About This Recipe